Monkeypox (Mpox) in Tulare County

 or email phimmunizations@tularecounty.ca.gov

-Mpox is spread by close personal contact with someone who has symptoms or by touching contaminated items.
-It's important to be on the lookout for any symptoms that suddenly appear, like rashes or sores on the face, hands, feet, butt, and genitals that may be accompanied by a flu-like illness.
+It's important to be on the lookout for any symptoms that suddenly appear, like rashes or sores on the face, body, genitals, arms, or legs that may be accompanied by a flu-like illness.
 These rashes can be bumpy or fluid-filled on parts of the body or may be limited to one part of the body.
+Symptoms can start 3–21 days after exposure.

-If you have symptoms of Mpox, isolate from others and contact a health care provider right away to get checked.
+If you have symptoms of mpox, isolate from others and contact a health care provider right away to get checked.
 Talk to your provider if you have any questions about your health, including a new rash.

 Video courtesy of UC Davis Health